Papers and Publications

-Sullivan, Jas M., Jonathan Winburn, and William E. Cross, Jr. Forthcoming.
+Sullivan, Jas M., Jonathan Winburn, and William E. Cross, Jr. 2018.
 Dimensions of Blackness: Racial Identity and Political Beliefs.
 Albany, NY: SUNY Press.
-Under Contract.

 Winburn, Jonathan.
 2008.
 The Realities of Redistricting: Following the Rules and Limiting Gerrymandering in State Legislative Redistricting.
 Lanham, MD: Lexington Books.

 Carsey, Thomas, William Berry, and Jonathan Winburn.
 Forthcoming.
 “Rethinking the Normal Vote, the Personal Vote, and the Impact of Legislative Professionalism in U.S. State Legislative Elections.”
 State Politics and Policy Quarterly.

 Sullivan, Jas M., Michael Henderson, Wayne Parent, and Jonathan Winburn.
 2018.
 “African Americans and American Values: Does South Matter?”
 Social Science Quarterly. doi:10.1111/ssqu.12394.

 Winburn, Jonathan, Michael Henderson, and Conor Dowling.
 2017.
 “From the Constituent’s Eye: Experimental Evidence on the District Selection Preferences of Individuals.”
 Political Research Quarterly.
 Vol 70, No. 1: 32-41.